 Pregnancy: pregnancy prompts the body to increase blood production to support the developing baby; this increased blood flow and hormonal changes make pregnant women prone to varicose veins (symptoms significantly improve after childbirth)

-In some cases, development of varicose veins can be attributed to other medical conditions such as tumor in the pelvis, a previous blood clot or stroke, or abnormal behavior of blood vessels.
+In some cases, the development of varicose veins can be attributed to other medical conditions such as a tumor in the pelvis, a previous blood clot or stroke, or abnormal behavior of blood vessels.

 Ayurvedic view and Remedies for Varicose veins :-

-In Ayurveda literature varicose vein has no separate elaborate identity as a disease but considered as SiraVikriti (venous disorder) and named as Sirakautilya or Kutilsira.
-It can be correlated to Siragranthi (Granthi means protruded nodule like structure and Sira means Vein) and is due to aggravated Vata dosha.
+In Ayurveda literature, the varicose vein has no separate elaborate identity as a disease but is considered as SiraVikriti (venous disorder) and named as Sirakautilya or Kutilsira.
+It can be correlated to Siragranthi (Granthi means protruded nodule-like structure and Sira means Vein) and is due to aggravated Vata dosha.
 According to Ayurveda, a sudden change from warmth to cold and vitiation of Vata and Pitta dosha and Raktadhatu (blood tissue) may cause ramification of veins.
-Description of Siragranthi in Ayurveda -“If a person undertakes excessive exercise, his network of veins get affected due to aggravation of Vata dosha, which in turn compresses, squeezes and dries up and produces granthi (protruded nodule like structure), which is raised and circular”.
-The swollen, bulging and twisted bluish veins which become visible just beneath the skin surface and filled up with abnormal gathering of blood are known as varicose vein which may be superficial (just below the skin surface, filled with capillaries) or deep (located deep beneath the muscle).
+Description of Siragranthi in Ayurveda -“If a person undertakes excessive exercise, his network of veins get affected due to aggravation of Vata dosha, which in turn compresses, squeezes and dries up and produces granthi (protruded nodule-like structure), which is raised and circular”.
+The swollen, bulging, and twisted bluish veins that become visible just beneath the skin surface and filled up with abnormal gathering of blood are known as varicose veins which may be superficial (just below the skin surface, filled with capillaries) or deep (located deep beneath the muscle).

-Ayurvedic herbs help to maintain healthy lifestyle, reduce the pressure effects, relive pain and inflammation, and maintain normal tone of venous walls and their functions.
-These all preparations are vata balancing, antiinflammatory, diuretic, blood purifier, wound healing which ultimately helps in reducing discomfort of varicose veins.
+Ayurvedic herbs help to maintain a healthy lifestyle, reduce the pressure effects, relieve pain and inflammation, and maintain the normal tone of venous walls and their functions.
+These preparations are vata balancing, anti-inflammatory, diuretic, blood purifier, and wound healing which ultimately helps reduce the discomfort of varicose veins.

 * Guggulu